Two-level utilitarianism

 Once one has identified the different types of moral thinking, the next step is to identify when one ought to think like an archangel, and when like a prole.
 Hare identifies three types of situation where critical thinking is necessary.
 The first is when the intuitive general principles conflict in particular cases.
 The second is when, "though there is no conflict between principles, there is something highly unusual about the case which prompts the question whether the general principles are really fitted to deal with it."
-Thirdly, and most importantly, critical thinking is necessary in order to select the intuitive prima facie principles that will be used.

 Criticisms

 Apart from the criticisms that are commonly made of utilitarianism in general, there are several criticisms made specifically against two-level utilitarianism.

 One objection is that two-level utilitarianism undermines an agent's commitment to act in accordance with his or her moral principles.
-For example, a theist will comply with his/her moral code because he/she sees it as based upon God's will.
-However, a two-level utilitarian knows that his everyday set of moral rules is merely a guideline, and as such any breach of these rules is unlikely to accompany the same degree of guilt as would someone who believed that it was wrong in principle to act in that way.
+For example, a theist will comply with their moral code because they see it as based upon God's will.
+However, a two-level utilitarian knows that their everyday set of moral rules is merely a guideline, and as such any breach of these rules is unlikely to accompany the same degree of guilt as would someone who believed that it was wrong in principle to act in that way.

-David McNaughton argues that, even if the agent's commitment to his/her principles is not undermined, two-level utilitarianism does not succeed in its goal of showing, "how, on utilitarian principles, it is a good idea to think and reason in a pluralist and non-consequentialist manner."
+David McNaughton argues that, even if the agent's commitment to their principles is not undermined, two-level utilitarianism does not succeed in its goal of showing, "how, on utilitarian principles, it is a good idea to think and reason in a pluralist and non-consequentialist manner."
 It is impossible, he claims, to compartmentalise one's thinking in the way the two-level account requires—to simultaneously think like a utilitarian and act in a non-utilitarian way.
 Hare's response to this type of criticism is that he does his own moral thinking in this way, therefore the challenge that this type of moral thinking is impossible must be false.

-A third variety of objection somewhat related to the problem of 'weakness of will' is that difficulties arise when we try to keep critical thinking separate from intuitive thinking.
+A third variety of objection somewhat related to the problem of "weakness of will" is that difficulties arise when trying to keep critical thinking separate from intuitive thinking.

+Applications

+In Essays on Bioethics (1993), Hare applies the methods of two-level utilitarianism to problems in bioethics such as abortion and the treatment of people with psychiatric disorders using behavior control techniques.